Sevi-py/Sevi-py/README.md

 ## 🌟 Featured Project

-[tnyr.me](https://tnyr.me) – My favorite project, where I’ve put my skills into action!
+[tnyr.me](https://tnyr.me) – Open Source URL shortener with a focus on privacy

 ## 📫 Connect with Me